The agri-food chain is one of the world's largest industries. It involves the delivery of products from farms to worldwide markets.

 30 level 3 credits at Distinction, and at least 15 level 3 credits at Merit.
 Level 3 units in business, marketing or economics are desirable.

 Pearson BTEC Level 3 National Extended Diploma/OCR Cambridge Technical Level 3 Extended DiplomaPearson BTEC Level 3 National Extended Diploma/OCR Cambridge Technical Level 3 Extended Diploma

 Cambridge Pre-UCambridge Pre-U

 D3,D3,M2-D3,M2,M2 in Principal Subjects.
-GCSE Mathematics (minimum grade B) required if not taken as a Principal Subject.
+GCSE Mathematics (minimum grade B or 6) required if not taken as a Principal Subject.

 Extended Project QualificationExtended Project Qualification